top of page

 Today is April 1 and the Navigate the Chaos question to consider is “how often are you graceful under pressure?”
 Navigating the chaos and leveraging your mind, body, and spirit may occasionally ask you to be graceful under pressure.
 Such moments are rarely scheduled, pre-determined, or routine.
 Utility pole worker J.D.
 Thompson and professional baseball player Jim Rice are two such examples of people who demonstrated unprecedented courage while under pressure.

-He was unable to perform CPR given the circumstances but continued breathing into Champion’s lungs until he felt a slight pulse, then unbuckled his harness and descended with him on his shoulder.
-Thompson and another worker administered CPR on the ground, and Champion was moderately revived by the time paramedics arrived, eventually making a full recovery.
+Thompson relied on his training and made his way back up the pole to help his friend.
+Although Thompson was unable to perform CPR given the circumstances, he continued breathing into Champion’s lungs until he felt a slight pulse, then unbuckled his harness and descended with him on his shoulder.
+Thompson and another worker administered CPR on the ground, and Champion was moderately revived by the time paramedics arrived, went to the hospital and eventually made a full recovery.

 The apprentice lineman exhibited tremendous courage, unwavering determination, and grace under extreme pressure to save a life.
 Champion lived another 35 years, surviving another electrical shock along the way, before dying of heart failure in 2002.
 Yet when you ask Thompson about the split second he says he was just doing his job, following his training and that it was no big deal.
 Rocco Morabito took the photograph, entitled “The Kiss of Life,” that would eventually win the 1968 Pulitzer Prize for Spot News Photography.